 The most common issue that is treatable with at-home dental care is the build-up of plaque.
 Plaque is a sticky layer of bacteria, a combination of food particles and saliva, that form on your teeth.
 Most harmful are sugary food and starches which combine with bacteria to create acids that eat at your teeth and gums.
 Sugars aren’t the only enemy.
 Most all bacteria in plaque make acids that cause cavities.
 Plaque also leads to periodontal (gum) disease.
 This can become a serious disease that can stun your immune system making you more susceptible to other disease and illnesses.
 Gum disease will damage bone and destroy the tissues around your teeth if it’s not treated.

 The best defense is to remove plaque before it has a chance to build up and cause problems is brushing and flossing.
 Brushing removes plaque from the large surfaces of the teeth and from just under the gums.
 Brushing alone can’t reach between every nook and cranny so flossing between your teeth can remove plaque brushing can’t reach.
 You also can use other tools to keep your mouth and teeth clean.
-If you'd like to learn more, stop by and visit Dr. Bruggeman at Bruggemen Dental.
+If you’d like to learn more about oral hygiene, stop by and visit Dr. Bruggeman at Bruggemen Dental in Thornton, CO.